Making simple repairs around the home can greatly improve energy efficiency and save homeowners a great deal of money every winter, year after year.

 The Colder, the Better

 Ideally, the homeowner will want to have potential energy inefficiencies in the home identified and fixed before the weather really gets cold.
-However, the colder the weather, the easier it is to locate places where hot air is escaping, typically around doors, windows, attics, where wires and cables enter the home, and around electrical outlets.
+However, it is easier to locate places where hot air is escaping—around doors, windows, attics, and anywhere wires and cables enter the home—when there's a significant difference between indoor and outdoor temperatures.

 Check the Stripping